KilimoGuard/kilimoGuard_Backend/CONTRIBUTING.md

 ## Branch Structure

 ### Main Branches
+- **develop**: Default branch for development.
+All pull requests should be merged here.
 - **main**: Production-ready code.
-Only thoroughly tested and reviewed code gets merged here.
+Only thoroughly tested and reviewed code from `develop` gets merged here.
-- **develop**: Staging area for features before they are released to the main branch.

 ### Feature Branches
 - Create a new branch for each feature or bug fix.
 Use the following naming conventions: